boyangwang/Taak-web/doc/server synchronization.md

 Response:

+	code: Message code
-	message: Message indicating success or failure
+	message: Message indicating what entries are modified

 All entries will be inserted.
 Entries that already exist will be replaced.
-This is a general purpose query, which can also be used for "deleting" entries (set value to empty string).
+This is a general purpose query, and can also be used for "deleting" entries (set value of the entry to an empty string).

 ## DELETE